bradcerasani/bradcerasani.me/content/writing/liftoff/index.md

 <Note>

 This post coincided with the launch of an updated portfolio site in 2012.
-Check it out in the archives [here](https://2012.bradcerasani.me), where you can also view this entry in its [original context](https://2012.bradcerasani.me/blog).
+The site is available in the archives [here](https://2012.bradcerasani.me), where you can also view this entry in its [original context](https://2012.bradcerasani.me/blog).

 </Note>